 Following her work at the Pentagon, Pam moved to the State Department.
 In 1996 she was assigned to the U.S. Consulate in Krakow, Poland.
 It was during this period that Pam developed her expertise in Polish-Jewish relations and the Holocaust.
 Working on matters such as preservation of Auschwitz and the restitution of Jewish property in Poland, Pam developed close relations with the surviving Jewish community.

 Pam left the Foreign Service in 1998 to attend law school and graduated from the University of Pennsylvania.
 She worked for several years as a labor and employment attorney both at a firm and in-house in Philadelphia and now teaches law school at Rutgers.

-Pam is the author of The Kommandant's Girl, which was an international bestseller and nominated for a Quill award, as well as The Diplomat's Wife, Almost Home, A Hidden Affair and The Things We Cherished.
+Pam is the author of The Kommandant's Girl, which was an international bestseller and nominated for a Quill award, as well as The Diplomat's Wife, The Ambassador’s Daughter, Almost Home, A Hidden Affair and The Things We Cherished.
 She also authored a short story in the anthology Grand Central: Original Postwar Stories of Love and Reunion.
 She lives outside Philadelphia with her husband and three children.